CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

         postProcessing(nfa->subs[i]);
     }

-    // If a state does not have any empty character accepting rules,
+    // If a state does not have any empty character accepting rule,
     // we add a rule that circles back to itself
     // So this state will be preserved when
     // empty characters are inputted